 By Sarvenaz Oloomi BA ‘22, former Arts Peer Advisor

-Before your registration day, it’s helpful to browse the UBC Course Schedule to find courses that spark your interest and fit within your maximum allowable credits for your first year.
+Before your registration day, it’s helpful to browse the UBC Course Schedule to find courses that spark your interest and fit within your academic plan.

-When I accepted my offer to UBC Arts, I wanted to be proactive and plan my courses before registration, so I jotted down a list of courses I needed to fulfill certain degree requirements alongside electives and credit amounts.
+When I accepted my offer to UBC Arts, I wanted to be proactive and plan my courses before registration.
+I made a list of courses I’d need to complete my degree, along with a few electives I was interested in, and checked their credit amounts.
 This helped me visualize how courses would fit together to make my first-year schedule.
-In this blog, I’ll share some tips that you can take to begin visualizing your first-year plan.

 Explore your academic interests

 The amount of choices can be daunting, especially since it seemed like there were so many fields and academic areas I hadn’t gotten to explore in high school or even heard of before.
-While making my course schedule I began to realize I wasn’t sure what I wanted to try out.
-I took a little time during course planning to reflect on what my hobbies and interests are, books and movies I like, and what classes in high school I liked or didn’t like.
+While making my course schedule, I realized I wasn’t sure what I wanted to try out.
+I took some time to reflect on what I enjoy, from my favourite high school classes to the books, movies, and topics I keep coming back to.

 Identify and choose your first-year study option

-I researched the three first-year study options, looking at how each one could be beneficial to my personal academic journey.
-When I applied to Arts, I knew I was interested in majoring in psychology, so I decided that the custom timetable was the right option for me as it allowed me to focus on multiple psychology courses while fulfilling degree requirements.
+I researched the three first-year study options (Arts One, the Coordinated Arts Program (CAP), and the custom timetable) and thought about which one would work best for my personal academic journey.
+When I applied to Arts, I already knew I was interested in majoring in psychology, so I decided that the custom timetable was the right option for me.
+It allowed me to take multiple psychology-related courses right away, while still fulfilling degree requirements.

-All three first-year study options offer unique advantages, so ask yourself which program will give you the most support during your first year as you transition to university life.
+All three first-year study options have their own strengths, so ask yourself which will provide you with the support you need as you transition to university life and which is the best fit for how you like to learn.

 Consider credits and degree requirements

 Most single-term courses are worth 3 credits.
-Courses that extend across both Winter Terms and are typically worth 6 credits.
+Some courses extend across both Winter Terms and are typically worth 6 credits.

-- If you choose Arts One or the Coordinated Arts Program (CAP) as a first-year study option, they are worth 18 credits over the full Winter Session and you’ll have 12 credits left to choose electives.
+- If you are in Arts One or CAP, those programs are each worth 18 credits over the full Winter Session.
+That leaves you with up to 12 credits left to use for electives.

-- With a custom timetable, you have 30 credits to work with.
+With a custom timetable, you’ll have the full 30 credits to design your own schedule from scratch.

-It’s important to fulfill the Writing Component requirement and consider the Ways of Knowing Breadth Requirement in your first year.
+It’s important to fulfill the Writing Component requirement and start working towards your Ways of Knowing Breadth Requirement in your first year.

-- If you choose Arts One or CAP as your first-year study option, you’ll fulfill the Writing Component.
+- If you choose Arts One or CAP as your first-year study option, you’ll automatically fulfill the Writing Component through the program.

-When I was creating my course list for first-year registration, I made sure to include introductory Psychology courses, a few courses for degree requirements, and a few electives, all while staying within 30 credits for the year.
+When I was creating my course list, I made sure to include the introductory Psychology courses I needed, a few electives, and some courses that met degree requirements— all while staying within 30 credits for the year.

 - Humanities and Creative Arts